mlte-team/a2it/framework/1_MODELING.md

 - Objective: A brief, one-sentence summary of the property in question.
 - Metric: How the property is measured, and whether this property is _absolute_ or _relative_ (see below).
 - Rationale: The reason that the property is included in this enumeration.
 Why it may be an important consideration for your project.
-- Implementation: A proposal or proposals for methods by which to evaluate the metric in your system.
+- Implementation: Proposals for methods by which you might evaluate the metric in your system.

 **Absolute and Relative Metrics**